rexxars/react-prosemirror-document/README.md

 # react-prosemirror-document
-Render a ProseMirror document using React components
+Render a ProseMirror document using React